Should I Sell to a Home Investor or List With an Agent?

 3. How much money do you have for home preparations and repairs?

-Of course, you want to make money selling your home, but you also have to consider the cost of preparing the house for the market, as well as the repairs a potential buyer might ask for after the home inspection process.
+Of course, you want to make money selling your home, but you also have to consider the cost of preparing the house for the market and the repairs a potential buyer might ask for after the home inspection process.
 The repair costs can be steep, typically 5% of the sale price.

 4. How does this fit your moving plans?